Community Counselling Grants

 COVID-19 Surge Funding (Wave 2)

 To ensure British Columbians had increased access to vital mental health and substance use supports during the COVID-19 pandemic, CAI awarded 20 one-time only $50,000 grants to organizations across the province to expand online and virtual mental health and substance use programming.
 This funding was not an open call, but rather, prioritized previously submitted applications to the Community Counselling Grant initiative at Community Action Initiative.
-Projects were extended until March 31, 2023 at $120,000 per grantee, per year.
+Projects were extended until March 31, 2023 at $120,000 per grantee per year.
+This fund has been renewed until March 2025 at up to $130,000 per grantee per year.

 ‣ Click here to view Community Profiles by Health Region